balena-os/jetson-flash/Orin_Flash/README_ALT.md

 - Attach a NVME drive to the Xavier NX Devkit
 - Download your balenaOS image from balena-cloud, unpack and write it to a USB stick.
 We recommend using <a href="https://www.balena.io/etcher">Etcher</a>.
 - Place the balenaOS unpacked image inside the folder ~/images on your HOST PC.
 This location will be automatically bind-mounted in the container image in the `/data/images/` folder
-- Put the Jetson Orin NX in Force Recovery mode
+- Put the Jetson Orin NX in Force Recovery mode:
+  1. Ensure the device is powered off and the power adapter disconnected.
+  2. Place a jumper across the Force Recovery Mode pins.
+These are pins 9 ("GND") and 10 ("FC REC") of the Button Header (J14).
+  3. Connect your host computer to the device's USB Micro-B connector.
+  4. Connect the power adapter to the Power Jack [J16].
+  5. The device will automatically power on in Force Recovery Mode.
 - Insert the USB stick created above in any of the 4 USB ports of the Xavier NX Devkit
 - Navigate to the `Orin_Flash` folder and run the Docker image by executing the `build_and_run.sh` script:
 ```